Consider the bagel

 Taste

 A understated blend of normally strong flavors.
-Yeast, salt, and malt without being yeasty, salty, or sweet.
+Yeast, salt, and malt without being yeasty, salty, or malty.

 Toppings